Finance trends shift fast—explore 5 key processes & tips to stay ahead.

 The budgeting process is an essential business function that’s bound to make even the most organized managers stress.
 What could be more important to the daily operations of the company than its cash flow?
 Messing up in this field could result in disrupted projects or, at worst, insolvency.

-What Is a Budgeting Process?
+What is a Budgeting Process?

-When deciding on a budget, a business allocates resources to certain company projects and objectives.
+When deciding on a budget, a business allocates resources to certain company projects and strategic objectives.
 Controls are put in place to enforce budgeting policies and prevent overspending.
 We can generally look at three different types of budgets:

 • Operating budgets involve both the revenue generated and the expenditures made during daily operations.
 Employee salaries and benefits are included in this category.